Martino Finotto: Return to the ETCC

-For 1978, Finotto had brought the Alpina BMW CSL, and continued to share with Facetti.
-The first round of the 1978 European Touring Car Championship saw the car arrive at Brands Hatch, although two of the four BMW entered had used the supply of engines in qualifying and therefore did not start.
-The other remaining BMW was quicker in the hand of Grano and Tom Walkinshaw, but due to poor pit by the BMW Italia crew, Facetti/Finotto were able leading until three laps from the end, when Walkinshaw took over the lead.
-Fresh from their second place in England, Facetti/Finotto were only challenged by their tyres in the four hours event at Monza, eventually winning by seven laps.
+In 1978, Finotto had brought the Alpina BMW CSL, and continued to share with Facetti.
+The first round of the 1978 European Touring Car Championship saw the car arrive at Brands Hatch, although two of the four BMWs entered had used the supply of engines in qualifying and therefore did not start.
+The other remaining BMW was quicker in the hands of Grano and Tom Walkinshaw, but due to a poor pit stop by the BMW Italia crew, Facetti/Finotto were able leading until three laps from the end, when Walkinshaw took over the lead.
+Fresh from their second place in England, Facetti/Finotto were only challenged by their tyres in the four-hour event at Monza, eventually winning by seven laps.

-In the Mugello race, Facetti and John Fitzpatrick diced the lead in the early stages of the race, only for the Englishman to dropped away when his gearlever came loose.
+In the Mugello race, Facetti and John Fitzpatrick diced the lead in the early stages of the race, only for the Englishman to drop away when his gearlever came loose.
 Facetti continued in the lead until Fitzpatrick retook it during a tyre stop.
 Soon afterwards, the car began to overheat with Finotto at the controls and would eventually record a DNF.
 Facetti/Finotto soon returned to their winning ways when they took victory in the Austria-Trophäe.

 After coming fifth at Jarama, Finotto suffered more bad luck in Estoril with a slipping clutch.
 As a result, saw Facetti/Finotto lose the championship lead.
 They retire with fuel feed problems on the Österreichring.
 But, returned to winning way when the series visited Czechoslovakia, when they trashed the opposition, finishing over an 11 km lap ahead of series leader, Grano.
 When the pair suffered an engine failure on the Nürburgring, they left the series only to return again in 1979.

-After taking pole position for the 1979 6 Ore di Mugello in the 935, Facetti lead the race until a collision and he wound up in third at the end.
+After taking pole position for the 1979 6 Ore di Mugello in the 935, Facetti led the race until a collision, and he wound up in third at the end.
 After this WCM outing, Finotto returned to ETCC at Vallelunga.
-After 300 of the 500 km, Facetti/Finotto were amongst the leading BMWs, when Finotto pitted with boiling radiator; only moments later Eddy Joosen pitted with exactly the same problem.
-Repairs were made and both BMWs were back at full pace.
+After 300 of the 500 km, Facetti/Finotto were amongst the leading BMWs, when Finotto pitted with a boiling radiator; only moments later, Eddy Joosen pitted with exactly the same problem.
+Repairs were made, and both BMWs were back at full pace.
 At the end of 500 km, Facetti/Finotto were only 9 seconds behind the winners Bruno Giacomelli/Grano/Joosen.
-The next ETCC race at Mugello, once again was a battle between the BMWs.
-Although the result was the same as before the margin of victory was down in just 2.6 seconds.
+The next ETCC race at Mugello was once again a battle between the BMWs.
+Although the result was the same as before, the margin of victory was down in just 2.6 seconds.